-With Configuration Register 1 Bit [7] = 1, TX1/TORCH/GPIO1 is configured as a hardware Torch mode enable.
-In this mode, a high at TX1/TORCH turns on the LED current at the programmed Torch current setting.
-The STROBE input and I2C Enabled flash takes precedence over TORCH mode.
+With Configuration Register 1 Bit [7] = 1, TX1/TORCH is configured as a hardware Torch mode enable.
+In this mode (TORCH mode), a high at TX1/TORCH turns on the LED current at the programmed Torch current setting.
+The STROBE input and IC Enabled flash takes precedence over TORCH mode.
 In hardware torch mode, both LED1 and LED2 current sources will turn off after a flash event and Configuration Register 1 Bit [7] will be reset to 0.
 In this situation, to re-enter torch mode via hardware torch, the hardware torch enable bit (Configuration Register 1 Bit [7]) must be reset to 1.
-Figure 29 details the functionality of hardware torch mode.
+Figure 6 details the functionality of the TX1/TORCH/GPIO1 input.